LogtalkDotOrg/logtalk3/library/types/NOTES.md

 	| ?- logtalk_load(types(loader)).

-In case your code only requires the most basic types, you can load in alternative the file:
+If your code only requires the most basic types, you can load in alternative the file:

 	| ?- logtalk_load(basic_types(loader)).